Last Updated on

-It turns out that in so many things Spanish explorers were years ahead of the Pilgrims and those who followed them.
-The area by the present-day village of San Elizario, hard by the Rio Grande in what is now Texas, celebrated Thanksgiving on April 28, 1598, 22 years before the Pilgrims set their prim, buckled shoes on Plymouth Rock.
+We discovered that so many things Spanish explorers were years ahead of the Pilgrims and those who followed them.
+The area by the present-day village of San Elizario, Texas celebrated Thanksgiving on April 28, 1598.
+Yep, this small town, hard by the Rio Grande River, had a jump on the Pilgrims.
+San Elizario celebrated Thanksgiving 22 years before the Pilgrims set prim, buckled shoes on Plymouth Rock.

 A Spanish nobleman named Don Juan de Oñate led a party of 500 colonists and 7,000 livestock on a settling foray north from Mexico.
 They traveled for weeks with dwindling water supplies until they reached the Rio Grande near what would become San Elizario.
 (About 20 miles southeast of El Paso, Texas.)

 From those modest roots the area grew into a stopping off point for travelers.
 Two hundred years later a presidio (Spanish fort) was established to protect the area and the settlement became San Elizario.
 For much of the 19th century it was the second largest city in the area, after Ciudad de Juárez.
-When the ever fickle Rio Grande changed course in 1830 San Elizario was placed north of the river.
+Then San Elizario changed countries–or more accurately, the Rio Grand changed course.
+In 1830 the shifting river placed San Elizario on the north side.
 With the signing of treaties in 1850 ending the U.S.-Mexico War it became part of the United States.

-The 1798-era chapel for the original presidio was washed away when the Rio Grande flooded; it replacement was constructed in 1882.
-The white-washed stucco building was designed in the late adobe style that is seen throughout West Texas and New Mexico.
+The 1798-era chapel for the original presidio washed away when the Rio Grande flooded; the city constructed a replacement in 1882.
+You’ll recognize the white-washed stucco building as the late adobe style is similar to many other historic structures you’ll see throughout West Texas and New Mexico.
 The interior dates from 1944 when it was repainted to honor local men who fought in World War II.
 This small village lost 11 men in the war and many others also served.

 But if you want to experience the original Thanksgiving in the Americas, stop by San Elizario in April to enjoy the festivities.
+The town celebrates the historic event during a weekend festival every year.
 Wearing a Spanish conquistador helmet is optional.